outervation/AiBuilt_llmahttap/README.md

 `./build_all_go_binaries.sh`

-to build the full server binary, ./server, which takes a more detailed config supporting route configurations.
+to build the full server binary, `./server`, which takes a more detailed config supporting route configurations.

-./internal/server/server.go contains the core server code.
+The core server code, which could be used as a reference for how to use the library from other code, is in `internal/server/server.go`